-The Government of Canada Minister of Health in a letter to the Alberta Dental Association and College stated in 2014 "The rising rates of addiction and overdose deaths associated with the abuse of prescription drugs are placing a significant burden on Canadian families and the healthcare system.
+The Government of Canada Minister of Health in a letter to the College of Dental Surgeons of Alberta stated in 2014 "The rising rates of addiction and overdose deaths associated with the abuse of prescription drugs are placing a significant burden on Canadian families and the healthcare system.
 Prescription drugs are now the third most commonly abused substances among Canadian youth.
 Improving prescribing practices for drugs, opioids in particular, have been identified as integral to addressing prescription drug abuse.
 Governments working collaboratively with health professionals and their regulatory colleges need to look at ways to ensure that prescription drugs are prescribed in an appropriate manner.